 - Time at grass will need to be carefully managed to control fructan (sugar) intake.
 Turning out very late at night, when grass fructan levels are lowest, and ensuring they are brought in by mid-morning, is safest.
 Avoid turning out onto pastures during cold, bright conditions, such as frosty mornings, when the fructan levels increase.

 - Whilst calories are required to promote or maintain condition, many traditional conditioning feeds must be avoided as they are based on cereals supplying starch, intake of which must be kept to a minimum.
-Ease & Excel is a low starch, high calorie feed which can be fed to promote condition and support performance, while keeping cereal intake to an absolute minimum.
+Ease & Excel and Ease & Excel Cubes are low starch, high calorie feeds which can be fed to promote condition and support performance, while keeping cereal intake to an absolute minimum.